Kaggle/docker-python/README.md

 # TODO: Our GPU images are not yet publicly available.
 ```

+To ensure your container can access the GPU, follow the instructions posted [here](https://github.com/Kaggle/docker-python/issues/361#issuecomment-448093930).

 ## Tensorflow custom pre-built wheel

 A Tensorflow custom pre-built wheel is used mainly for: